GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

-Now, if you look in the **Scope** view, you can see the original names and values of variables in the C/C++ code, and no longer have to figure out what mangled names like `$localN` mean and how they relate to the source code you’ve written.
+Now, if you look in the **Scope** view, you can see the original names and values of variables in the C/C++ code, and no longer have to figure out what mangled names like `$localN` mean and how they relate to the source code you've written.

 This applies not only to primitive values like integers, but to compound types like structures, classes, arrays, etc., too!

 ## Rich type support {: #rich-types }

-Let’s take a look at a more complicated example to show those.
-This time, we’ll draw a [Mandelbrot fractal](https://en.wikipedia.org/wiki/Mandelbrot_set) with the following C++ code:
+Let's take a look at a more complicated example to show those.
+This time, we'll draw a [Mandelbrot fractal](https://en.wikipedia.org/wiki/Mandelbrot_set) with the following C++ code: